 Using settings and characters from other work in your own

 Copyright also protects more intangible things about a work, like characters.
-For example, you might be surprised to learn that something like a Star Wars fan fiction piece written without the permission of George Lucas is illegal.
+For example, you might be surprised to learn that something like writing a Star Wars fan fiction piece without the permission of George Lucas is illegal.
 That’s because a work using those characters would be called a “derivative work”—and derivative works are protected by the original author’s copyright.
-Fortunately for most fan fiction writers, rightsholders have better things to do than sue their fans for having a little fun.
-(Though the rightsholders would arguably win if they changed their minds and started suing.)
+Fortunately for most fan fiction writers, rightsholders have better things to do than sue their fans for having a little fun (though Anne Rice was a notable exception).

 The exception is, as mentioned before, criticism and parody—making fun of established characters or settings.
 But if you’re not sure if your work is a parody, don’t try to get away on a technicality.
 If you’re brought in to court, the court will decide whether or not your case is fair use based on what they think the facts are.
 Trying to win on a technicality probably won’t convince the judge.